 Graphics and motion

 The feature graphic plays a very important role as it is the first thing they see when they finally land on your store listing.
 Then, if they scroll down, they will see your app screenshots.
 Use them to show the most desirable features of the app, entertain and convince people to download your solution.
 You can attach a link to a video presenting your application.
 It should be short and put the most important content in the first 5 seconds of the movie.

-Reviews can be a great source of feedback from your final users, and you can use it for further app enhancements.
+App ratings and reviews can be a great source of feedback from your final users, and you can use them for further app enhancements.
 It is possible that the keywords used in reviews and replies are counted as well as the main description.
 Moreover, it is reported that people who get a reply tend to increase their ratings as well.